 How to Register for a Garden Plot

-All of our community garden plots have been reserved for the 2014 season.
-If you’re interested in getting one next year, mark your calendar for Jan.
+The 2015 waiting list opens Jan.
+1. If you’re interested in getting a garden plot for the 2015 season, mark your calendar for Jan.
 1 to call the Parks, Recreation and Open Space Service Center at 303-791-2710.
 Even though the office is closed Jan.
-1, leave a voice mail with your name, daytime phone number and ask to be added to the 2015 waiting list.
+1, leave a voicemail with your name, daytime phone number and ask to be added to the 2015 waiting list.
 Names are added in the order received.

 Garden plots are first offered to the previous year’s gardeners.
 Remaining plots are promoted in the Metro District Messenger magazine and through local media outlets.
 A waiting list starts Jan.
 1, and plots are allocated after March 1.

 Gardeners are required to pay a seasonal fee of $45 for residents or $52 for non-residents.
 Gardeners must sign a community garden agreement that details the program and releases the Metro District from claims or liabilities related to gardening activities.